scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 There are several advantages to using randomization to make inferences as opposed to parametric methods.
-Permutation tests do not assume normality, do not require large samples and "can be applied to all sorts of outcomes, including counts, durations, or ranks" [Ger12]_.
+Permutation tests do not assume normality, do not require large samples, and "can be applied to all sorts of outcomes, including counts, durations, or ranks" [Ger12]_.

 Approach
 --------

-Our analyses focus on two demographic dimensions — sex and drug usage — and on two essays — "My self summary" and "Favorite books, movies, shows, music, food."
+Our analyses focused on two demographic dimensions — sex and drug usage — and on two essays — "My self summary" and "Favorite books, movies, shows, music, food."
 These essays were selected because they were answered by most users.
-For example, "The most private thing I am willing to admit" prompt was ignored by 32 percent of users.
-Other essays in this data set may provide additional insight into self-presentation and will be analyzed in the future.
+"The most private thing I am willing to admit" prompt, for example, was ignored by 32 percent of users.

-We began by exploring the lexical features of the text as a way to determine whether there were differences in writing styles by demographic split.
+We began by exploring the lexical features of the text as a way to determine whether there were differences in writing styles by demographic group.
 We considered essay length, the use of profanity and slang terms, and part-of-speech usage.